Astros vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Nathan Eovaldi (9-3) will take the mound for the Rangers, his 17th start of the season.
+- Andrew Heaney (5-5) will take the mound for the Rangers, his 16th start of the season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- Eovaldi will look to finish five or more innings for the 17th start in a row.
+- Heaney has pitched five or more innings in two straight games and will look to extend that streak.

-- He has made 16 appearances and finished five of them without allowing an earned run.
+- In 15 appearances this season, he has finished three without allowing an earned run.

 |Opponent